Editorial

 Project management

-The proposal is the establishment of a new Robotics Aesthetics & Usability Center (RAUC) within the ecosystem of ETH Zurich with the aim of connecting the world of high technology to arts education and public culture.
-By developing an online, open source animatronics platform, we hope to enable non-technical people to access tools for robotic animation that can offer new possibilities for visual aesthetics and personal expression.
+The proposal is for the establishment of a new Robotics Aesthetics & Usability Center (RAUC) within the ecosystem of ETH Zurich.
+The aim of the center is to connect the world of high technology to Arts education and public culture, with a focus on the following three areas:

-USABILITY: A key aspect of our platform is the ability to control and manage motion and behaviour parameters in real-time through a browser interface.
-This eliminates the need for engineering software interfaces or high technical user literacy.
+a.
+Usability: In order to make robotics accessible to non-engineers, it must be easy to use, flexible and robust.
+A key aspect of our platform is to enable the user to control and manage motion and behavior parameters in real-time through a browser interface.
+This eliminates the need for complex engineering software interfaces and high technical user literacy.

 What is special about the project?